Farm Sustainability Assessment

 7. Certification

-SCS will provide a certificate of achievement
+SCS will provide a certificate of achievement.
+SCS can also provide client marketing support.

 Existing standards, codes, schemes and legislation can be benchmarked to the FSA tool.
 This process involves scoring against 112 questions, as well as a consistency check by an SAI Platform-approved independent expert.